Maximum Number of Modes of Gaussian Mixtures: Background

 Special attention can be paid to assumptions on the variances.
 A mixture is said to be \textit{homoscedastic} if all the variances in the components are equal: $\Sigma_i = \Sigma$ for $i=1,\ldots, k$.
-On the other hand, a mixture is said to be \textit{isotropic} if $\Sigma_i = \sigma_i I$ for $i=1,\ldots, k$, so that covariances are scalar matrices and the densities have a `spherical' shape.
+On the other hand, a mixture is said to be \textit{isotropic} if $\Sigma_i = \sigma_i^2 I$ for $i=1,\ldots, k$, so that covariances are scalar matrices and the densities have a `spherical' shape.
 Note that, up to coordinate change, homoscedastic mixtures are (homoscedastic) isotropic.
 Carreira-Perpi\~n\'an and Williams conjectured in \cite{CPW1} that if one is restricted to homoscedastic Gaussian mixtures, then the maximum number of modes is actually $k$, and verified this numerically for many examples in a brute force search.
 Denoting by $h(d,k)$ this maximum number, they asserted that $h(d,k)=k$ for any $d,k \geq 1$. \begin{remark} It holds that $h(d,k) \leq m(d,k)$ for all $d,k$ \textup{, and} $h(d,k)$ \textup{is also the maximum number of possible modes of a Gaussian mixture with all unit covariances (by the note above and the fact that the number of modes remains invariant under affine transformations)} \end{remark} However, later J.J.
-Duistermaat emailed the authors of \cite{CPW2} with a counterexample in $d=2$ with $k=3$ isotropic components, each on the vertex of an equilateral triangle.
-This configuration gives 4 modes for a small window of parameters, disproving the conjecture. \begin{example} Consider the isotropic mixture with components $X_1 \sim N ((1,0),\sigma I_2)$, $X_2 \sim N ((-\frac{1}{2},\frac{\sqrt{3}}{2}),\sigma I_2)$ and $X_3 \sim N ((-\frac{1}{2},-\frac{\sqrt{3}}{2}),\sigma I_2)$ with $\sigma = 0.72$ and $\alpha=(\frac{1}{3},\frac{1}{3},\frac{1}{3})$.
-There are three modes close to the original means and there is also a fourth mode at the origin.
-This situation is illustrated in Figure \ref{fig:mixttriv}, with the three means marked in blue and the four modes marked in red. \end{example}
+Duistermaat emailed the authors of \cite{CPW2} with a counterexample in dimension $d=2$ with $k=3$ isotropic components, each on the vertex of an equilateral triangle.
+This configuration gives 4 modes for a small window of parameters, disproving the conjecture. \begin{example} Consider the isotropic mixture with components $X_1 \sim N ((1,0),\sigma^2 I_2)$, $X_2 \sim N ((-\frac{1}{2},\frac{\sqrt{3}}{2}),\sigma^2 I_2)$ and $X_3 \sim N ((-\frac{1}{2},-\frac{\sqrt{3}}{2}),\sigma^2 I_2)$ with $\sigma^2 = 0.53$ and $\alpha=(\frac{1}{3},\frac{1}{3},\frac{1}{3})$.
+There is a mode on each of the three line segments between the origin and the means, and there is also a fourth mode at the origin.
+This situation is illustrated in the contour plot of Figure \ref{fig:mixttriv}, with the three means marked `\emph{+}' and the four modes marked as red points. \end{example}

 In terms of contribution to the study of the topography of Gaussian mixture densities, S. Ray and B. Lindsay initiate a systematic study and ask interesting questions in \cite{RL}.
 They consider the \emph{ridgeline function} $x^*: \Delta_k \rightarrow \RR^d$ given by